bishop well incident

 health and safety

-- However, if you have health-related questions, you should contact your medical provider.
+- If you have health-related questions, you should contact your medical provider.

-- Air monitoring results have been below levels of concern, and we do not expect any public health effects.
+- Air monitoring results have been below levels of concern.

-- However, if you have questions about your specific situation or condition, you can call your medical provider.
+- If you have questions about your specific situation or condition, you can call your medical provider.

 livestock